ale7714/viam-telegraf-sensor/README.md

 ## Build and run

-To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `viam:viam-sensor:telegrafsensor` model from the [`viam-telegraf-sensor` module](https://app.viam.com/module/viam/viam-telegraf-sensor).
+To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `aleparedes:viam-sensor:telegrafsensor` model from the [`viam-telegraf-sensor` module](https://app.viam.com/module/viam/viam-telegraf-sensor).

 ## Configure your `telegraf-sensor`